DS-100/sp24-grad/gradproject.md

 ## Datasets

 This section contains the topics we will provide to you to explore your research questions.
-Please choose one of the following topics to work on.
+Please choose one of the following datasets to work on. **You will be expected to complete all (2) tasks provided for your chosen dataset.**
 <!-- In general, if you're drawing any conclusions regarding causality, please be sure to consult the [extra resources on causal inference](#extra-resources-causal-inference). -->

 ### Accessing Datasets

 All of the provided datasets can be found in the Datahub directory `shared/sp24_grad_project_data`.
 You can access the data directly from Datahub.
 If you wish to work on the project locally, you can also download the files containing the datasets for each topic.
-If you choose to train more complex models, DataHub might not have enough hardware resource or memory, in which case you can use [Google Colab](https://colab.google/) or your local machine.
+If you choose to train more complex models, DataHub might not have enough hardware resources or memory, in which case you can use [Google Colab](https://colab.google/) or your local machine.
+If you would like to use Google Colab, feel free to check out this [link](https://stackoverflow.com/questions/48376580/how-to-read-data-in-google-colab-from-my-google-drive) to get started.

 ### Topic 1: Computer Vision
 In disaster situations, it is important for emergency response efforts to have access to quick and accurate information about an area in order to respond effectively.
 This project will explore how data science techniques can be useful for such efforts.

 #### Sections
-The specifications for this project contains the following sections:
+The specifications for this project contain the following sections:
 * [Mission](#mission)
 * [Dataset Description](#dataset-description)
 * [Getting Started](#getting-started)